sjn/introducing-se/docs.md

 * Join the SE com&shy;munity.
 You can find it on [Discord](https://discord.gg/sKap3zM) and [elsewhere](https://streetepistemology.com/community).
 * Practice SE in a friendly environment!
 * Find SE videos, blogs, tutorials, books and other resources on [streetepistemology.com](https://streetepistemology.com/).
-* Still unsure?
-Check out the [Street Epistemology Basics](https://streetepistemology.com/blog/street-epistemology-the-basics).
+* Want some more explanations?
+Check the [Street Epistemology Basics](https://streetepistemology.com/blog/street-epistemology-the-basics) page.

 [comment]: # (|||)